MarkCondello/dev-notes/WP/AJAX/index.md

   - including an `action` name so we can use the action hook `add_action("wp_ajax_NAME_OF_THE_ACTION")`

 ## PHP implementation
-We can use a form or an anchor tag with the required items above to send of a request to `admin-ajax.php`
+We can use a form or an anchor tag with the required items above to send off a request to `admin-ajax.php`

 *php form*
 ```